airshipit/airshipui/README.md

 ]
 ```

-To prevent a plugin from launching but retain its configuration for later use, simply set "autoStart" to false.
+To prevent a dashboard executable from launching but retain its configuration for later use, simply set "autoStart" to false.

 ## Developer's Guide